astral-sh/ruff/README.md

   -n, --no-cache
           Disable cache reads
       --select <SELECT>
-          List of error codes to enable
+          Comma-separated list of error codes to enable (or ALL, to enable all checks) --extend-select <EXTEND_SELECT>
-      --extend-select <EXTEND_SELECT>
           Like --select, but adds additional error codes on top of the selected ones --ignore <IGNORE>
-          List of error codes to ignore
+          Comma-separated list of error codes to disable --extend-ignore <EXTEND_IGNORE>
-      --extend-ignore <EXTEND_IGNORE>
           Like --ignore, but adds additional error codes on top of the ignored ones --exclude <EXCLUDE>